Emon-ProCoder7/sql-Command-Repository/README.md

    - What are the most competitive markets?
       - What are the most competitive markets?
    - Let's see if there's a difference in startups sizes among different locations:
-      - What is the average size of a startup in each location, with average sizes above 500?
+      - What is the average size of a startup in each location, with average sizes above 500? [click For The Project](https://github.com/Emon-ProCoder7/sql-Command-Repository/blob/master/04.Startups.sql)